 Visitors to local ponds, rivers or coast lines often cross paths with one or more of the local turtle population.
 Due primarily to their popularity as pets, the Red-eared Slider in the video greets many pond visitors because pet owners have historically released them into local ponds.
 Their aggressive nature often translates into their pushing out local turtle species from their territory.

-Depending on the area, native turtle or tortoise species confronts challenges due in large part to habitat loss and or water degredation.
-This review provides background on some of the types of turtles native to North America along with the general challenges confronting them.
+Depending on the area, native turtle or tortoise species confronts challenges due in large part to habitat loss and or water degradation.
+This review highlights some of the types of turtles native to North America along with the general challenges confronting them.

 The yellow-bellied slider, (Trachemys scripta scripta), a relative of the more common Red-headed Slider, inhabits slow moving water bodies like ponds and lakes of the South.

 The Peninsula Cooter (Pseudemys peninsularis), also known as the Florida River Cooter, lives in slow flowing rivers and streams from Virginia, south through Florida.
 Above averaged sized turtles, they feed primarily of local plant life.
 The picture shows a specimen with a colorful green and yellow patterned shell.